Single Transition Layer in Mass-Conserving Reaction-Diffusion Systems with Bistable Nonlinearity: Examples

-by $h^-(0) = 0$ and $h^+(0) = 1$.
-When $\beta = 1/2$, it is easy to see that the assumption (A2) holds with $J(0)= 0$ and $J'(0) > 0 $.
-In addition, up to the leading order, we can explicitly give the expression of solutions with a single internal transition layer
+When $\beta = 1/2$, it is easy to see that the assumption (A2) holds because $J(v^*)= 0$ and $J'(v^*) > 0 $ when $v^* =0$.
+In addition, by a formal matched asymptotic expansion, we can give an approximate expression of a stationary solution with a single internal transition layer

 and